sidpalas/devops-directive-website/content/posts/2020/03/managed-kubernetes-comparison/index.md

 Additionally, the cloud providers offer large discounts if you are willing/able to use preemptible/spot/low-priority nodes OR commit to using the same nodes for 1-3 years.

-It is important to point out that while cost is a useful dimension to examine when evaluating providers, there are other factors which should also be considered including:
+It is important to point out that while cost is a useful dimension to examine when evaluating providers, there are other factors that should also be considered including:
 - Uptime (Service Level Agreement)
 - Surrounding Cloud Ecosystem
 - k8s Version Availability